 Knowing that in the evening I was planning to write a post on the Proverbs 31 woman who planted a vineyard out of the earnings from a fields she had purchased earlier, in addition to the sewing business she owned (see verse 24), I was thrown into a tizzy!
 How could I write to over 500 women in my audience and tell them to add one more thing to their busy lives?!
 How can any of us measure up to this Proverbs 31 woman?
 (Imagine me pulling my hair out here….)
 How can we juggle so many things?

 “Honey, the difference between now and back then is that today, women are trying to fit twice as many activities into half the time.”

 Many times, my mother has said about the same thing.

 “Back when I was a young mom, we didn’t have the Internet and all the things you girls do.
 We just weren’t as busy back then as you are now.”

 Are any of you like me?
-I see the Proverbs woman, and I think that I need to be a wife, mom, prosperous business woman (TWO businesses!), fabulous homemaker – added to my already full schedule of homeschooling and church activities.
+I see the Proverbs woman, and I think that I need to be a wife, mom, prosperous business woman (TWO businesses!), fabulous homemaker—added to my already full schedule of homeschooling and activities with other believers.

 Overwhelming.
 In a word, it’s overwhelming.

 Let’s think about the verse for a minute.

 - She considered a field before she bought it.
 Before she started up a business from home, way ahead of time, she realized that a garden would take an investment of time.
 She’s plotted out the space on paper, read books, and poured over seed catalogs.
 A garden, like any business, required time for planning.
 It wasn’t a spur-of-the-moment decision to start a business.